Firebase + Create React App

 <script src="/__/firebase/init.js"></script>

-directory.
-Since this path only exists in the Firebase Hosting environment, you’ll need to tell the React development server how to handle these requests.
-Just add this entry to your package.json
+You might be wondering about that /__ directory.
+Because it only exists in the Firebase Hosting environment, tell the React dev server how to proxy those requests locally by adding this to package.json:

 {